Home » Hawaii Travel Tips » Best Things to Do » Oahu Surfing On The North Shore: What You Need to Know

 The most famous big wave sport on the North Shore, Waimea Bay is home to the Eddie Aikau Invitational, a specialty invite-only big wave surfing tournament dedicated to a Waimea lifeguard Eddie Aikau who lost his life at sea.

-When it does, it is probably the most watched surf contest in the world, with spectators the world over dialing in to the live webcast to watch the big wave gladiators compete among these giant moving mountains of water.
+When it does, it is probably the most watched surf contest in the world, with spectators the world over dialing into the live webcast to watch the big wave gladiators compete among these giant moving mountains of water.

 Laniakea